Manuel Pardo (serial killer): Criminal career and trial

 When police searched Pardo's home, they discovered a collection of Nazi memorabilia.
 At the trial, prosecutors presented evidence that Pardo was a Nazi sympathizer who admired Adolf Hitler, and that Pardo harbored racist and antisemitic views regarding Jews and black people.
 Pardo maintained until his death that his mission was to rid Florida of its drug culture by killing active sellers and buyers of drugs, admitting to at least six of the nine murders.

 During his trial, against the advice of his attorneys, Pardo testified in his own defense.
 He claimed, "I am a soldier.
 I accomplished my mission and I humbly ask you to give me the glory of ending my life and not send me to spend the rest of my days in state prison."
 Pardo "acknowledged that he killed all nine victims but claimed that all nine victims were drug dealers who had no right to live and that he was doing society a favor."
 Prosecuting attorney David Waxman, on the other hand, maintained that Pardo was a "cold-blooded killer" and, according to the Clark County Prosecutor's site, "The State presented the case that Pardo and Garcia were drug dealers and were eliminating the competition."

 Garcia, whom Pardo said was not involved in the murders, was convicted of four counts of first degree murder and sentenced to death.
 However, he won a new trial in 2002.
 Garcia later pleaded guilty to four counts of second degree murder, received a 25-year sentence, and was released from prison on September 5, 2002.

+For his final meal, Pardo ate rice, red beans, roasted pork, plantains, sliced avocados, tomato slices with olive oil, pumpkin pie, with egg nog and Cuban Coffee.

 Pardo was executed in Florida on December 11, 2012, by lethal injection, and was pronounced dead at 7:47 p.m.
 Manuel Pardo Jr. spent a total of 26 years on death row before his execution.